Raiders of the Lost Horcrux:

 Way too much “if”.

 Because Albus may not have known anything about Reggie’s activities, whatsoever.
-We cannot assume that he did.
+And we cannot assume that he did.

 Back to the drawing board: